Guide to Knowledge Management Best Practices, Tools, and Features

-When it comes to delivering great customer service, most want an immediate answer to a question they have, making knowledge bases the preferred channel over other types of self-serve channels or having to call, email, live chat, or send a message to an organization.
+When it comes to delivering great customer service, most want an immediate answer to a question they have.
+This makes knowledge bases the preferred channel over other types of self-serve channels or having to call, email, live chat, or send a message to an organization.

 What is the Importance of Knowledge Management (KM)?